 If you would like any further information about these reports; please contact the press office: email@example.com

-We believe that technological advances are not the only method of reducing our effect on the environment.
 We recognise that the behaviour of our staff, tenants and visitors is an integral part to our aim to be more sustainable.
 Internally, environmental awareness training is compulsory for all our staff and covers ways in which they can make a difference, such as energy reduction, waste management and awareness of green issues both in the workplace and at home.

 Sharing best practice is important to us and to that end we chair a Tenant Sustainability Management meeting which all tenants are welcome to attend, where we discuss green issues affecting the estate and the companies on it and environmental events.
 Externally we are members of the Better Building Partnership which is a group of the largest property development companies in London who are committed to sharing new ideas in technology, design, construction and property management.